-Summary: The Counties of Mendocino, Napa, Sonoma and Lake, and their incorporated cities, suffered tremendous loss on a scale that continues to be nearly incomprehensible in October 2017.
-In Mendocino County, 36,000 acres were burnt, homes were lost, agricultural land was damaged and watersheds continue to be threatened.
+Summary: The Counties of Mendocino, Napa, Sonoma and Lake, and their incorporated cities, suffered tremendous loss on a scale that continues to be nearly incomprehensible.
+In the October 2017 Redwood Complex Fire, 36,000 acres were burnt, homes were lost, agricultural land was damaged and watersheds continue to be threatened.
 However, this does not touch on the loss of lives.
-The devastation of this event will live on for decades.
-The support of the State and Federal government in both appropriations and policy changes are vital as we begin to rebuild our community and deal with additional fires.
+In the midst of disaster recovery, our community was once again hit with a wildfire in summer of 2018.
+The devastation of these fire events will live on for decades.
+The support of the State and Federal government in both appropriations and policy changes are vital as we begin to rebuild our community and deal with increasing fire danger.
 The County requests the following fiscal and policy requests: